Crio-Bytes/Demo-Repo/CONTRIBUTING.md

 #### Note for issue creation and PR proposals

-Kindly utilise the templates provided in the `.github` directory of the main branch to create relative issues and PRs.
+Kindly utilise the templates provided in the `.github` directory of the master branch to create relative issues and PRs.
 You can also go adventurous if you have something fun in your mind, but kindly maintain a similar workflow by taking the already available templates as a reference.

 For working on a brand new MicroByte, utilise the issue template `Add MicroByte` using the GitHub UI.